Adelaide Guitar Festival: Past festivals

-2010

-The 2010 Adelaide International Guitar Festival ran from 25–28 November and featured a variety of local and international artists including:

-Manuel Barrueco, Richard Bona, Shawn Mullins, Dhafer Youssef, Wolfgang Muthspiel, Jeff Lang, Yamandu Costa, Pepe de Lucia, Oscar Guzman and more.

-As part of the 2010 program the Festival hosted the inaugural Adelaide International Classical Guitar Competition.
-The winner was Jin-Hee Kim from South Korea, second-prize was awarded to Samuel Klemke from Germany and third place went to Tal Hurwitz from Israel.

-2012

-The 2012 Adelaide International Guitar Festival ran from 9–12 August.

-The 2012 festival included performances by:

-John Scofield Trio, Punch Brothers, Ana Vidovic, Australian String Quartet, Edin Karamazov, Tommy Emmanuel, Caminos Flamencos, Paulo Bellinati & Weber Lopez and more.

-The Adelaide International Classical Guitar Competition returned, and this year was won by former Adelaide University Elder Conservatorium of Music student Andrey Lebedev.
-Australia's Stephanie Jones came in second while third place went to Ekachai Jearakul from Thailand.

-2014

-The 2014 Adelaide International Guitar Festival ran from 17–20 July.

-The 2014 festival featured a range of local and international artists, including Pepe Romero, Yamandu Costa, Debashish Bhattacharya, Guthrie Govan, Jose Antonio Rodriguez Trio, Judicael Perroy, Maximo Pujol Trio, Stochelo Rosenberg Trio, Australian String Quartet and more, including the premiere of the Adelaide Guitar Festival Orchestra.

-The third Adelaide International Classical Guitar Competition was won by Romania's Bogdan Milailescu, second place went to Brendan Evans with Callum Henshaw coming in third.

-2016

-The Adelaide Guitar Festival took place 11–14 August 2016.

-The fourth Adelaide International Classical Guitar Competition was won by Ukraine's Marko Topchii, second place went to Miles Johnston with Andrew Blanch coming in third.

-2018

-Taking place from 9 to 12 August, the 2018 event featured 20 international artists, with "five world premieres, two Australian premieres and four Adelaide premieres alongside workshops, artist talks, a guitar expo, masterclasses and more...".
+Taking place from 9 to 12 August, the 2018 event featured 20 international artists, and included five world premieres and two Australian premieres.
 Performers included Tommy Emmanuel, Pedro Javier Gonzalez, Richard Smith, Tony McManus and Albert Lee, South African Derek Gripper, Kaki King and Marc Ribot.
 Perth's Abbe May and Adelaide locals Kelly Menhennett and Hana and Jessie-Lee also appeared.
 Julia Zemiro interviewed some of the musicians and hosted the festival finale.

+The 2025 event took place from 10 September – 12 October, and featured John Butler, Lior, Troy Cassar-Daley in a concert opened by Barkindji singer Nancy Bates, a tribute to Led Zeppelin's Physical Graffiti, and an orchestra of 50 guitarists aged from 10 to 79.

 Associated annual events

 Guitars in Bars

-Music SA it has run the annual Umbrella: Winter City Sounds event since 2016, growing each year.
-In association with the Adelaide Guitar Festival, it presents "Guitars in Bars" each year, as part of Umbrella.
-This event is open to everyone, and helps connect musicians with venues through a venue directory.
+Music SA has run the annual Umbrella: Winter City Sounds event since 2016, growing each year.
+In association with the Adelaide Guitar Festival, it presented "Guitars in Bars" as part of Umbrella.
+This event was open to everyone, and helped to connect musicians with venues through a venue directory.
 Venues included a guitar store in Port Lincoln, a brewery on Yorke Peninsula, and a distillery in the Riverland in 2019.

 Other events

-In addition to Guitars In Bars, the Winter School, the Adelaide International Classical Guitar Competition and a program known as Resonance – where world-class musicians take their music to hospitals, aged care homes and community centres – are held annually.
+In addition to Guitars In Bars, the Winter School, the Adelaide International Classical Guitar Competition and a program known as Resonance – where world-class musicians take their music to hospitals, aged care homes and community centres – were held annually.